 The journey starts at Koyasan, where Kobo Daishi, the Buddhist saint that created the route 1200 years ago, is buried.
 Most of the pilgrims start the trip there to ask for Kobo Daishi’s help during the trail.
 However, not everything in this journey is spiritual.
 The path has some amazing hiking routes and gorgeous scenery.
 You can choose to climb one of its many peaks, swim in a thousand-year-old hot spring in Matsuyama or walk through an underground tunnel.

 The adventure is pretty versatile and has a lot to keep you interested.
 We all know that Japan has plenty to offer to every backpacker, however, this trail offers a different side of the Nippon culture.
-So, whether you are an spiritual person or not, the Sacred Temple Route can’t be missed if you are visiting Japan!
+So, whether you are a spiritual person or not, the Sacred Temple Route can’t be missed if you are visiting Japan!

 So there you go!
 Plenty of choices for your next wilderness travel adventure!
 Whether you prefer warm weather or snow, Latin America or Europe, the world is full of pretty amazing spots to please every outdoor lover out there!
 If you’re looking for the right gear & footwear then there are more helpful hints to be found elsewhere on our site!